 Unauthorized use of our intellectual property could make it more expensive to do business and harm our operating results.
 We cannot ensure that our intellectual property rights are sufficient to protect our competitive advantages or that any particular patent, copyright or trademark is valid and enforceable, and all patents ultimately expire.
-In addition, the laws of some foreign countries may not protect our intellectual property rights to the same extent as the laws in the United States, or at all.
+We also cannot ensure that all intellectual property rights are registrable in the U.S. or elsewhere.
+In addition, the laws of some foreign jurisdictions may not protect our intellectual property rights to the same extent as the laws in the United States, or at all.
+We may also utilize third-party software licensed under "open source" licenses from time-to-time in connection with our business or product or service offerings.
+Although we have taken steps to protect ourselves, use of such third-party software may restrict how we use or distribute our products or services, subject us to claims, or impair our intellectual property rights.
 Any significant impairment of our intellectual property rights could harm our business or our ability to compete.

-Protecting our intellectual property rights is costly and time consuming.
 Although we have taken steps to protect ourselves, there can be no assurance that we will be aware of all patents, copyrights or trademarks that may pose a risk of infringement by our products and services.
 Generally, it is not economically practicable to determine in advance whether our products or services may infringe the present or future rights of others.